Blaise Smith R.H.A.

-Butler Gallery is pleased to present an overview of the still life paintings of Kilkenny-based artist Blaise Smith R.H.A.
-This exhibition of works painted from 1997 to the present is drawn from private and state collections nationwide and is curated by Butler Gallery Director Anna O’Sullivan.
+This exhibition of works painted from 1997 to the present was drawn from private and state collections nationwide and was curated by Butler Gallery Director Anna O’Sullivan.

 The genre of still life painting has steadily grown in importance over the centuries, from the very first acknowledged still life – Carravagio’s painting ‘The Basket of Fruit’, c.
 1596 to Cezanne’s Apples in the nineteenth-century, to present day hyperrealism and photographic still life all the way to the formal abstractions of our own William Scott in the 1950s.